Illinois Vital Records

 3. Receive your apostille document.

-In many cases, we will not need to receive a physical copy of your documents, so you may be able to complete the process 100% online.
-Once your apostille document is ready, we will mail it to you via FedEx or DHL.
+In many cases, we will not need to receive physical copies of your IL vital records, so you may be able to complete the process 100% online.
+Once your apostille Illinois vital records are ready, we will mail them to you via FedEx or DHL.
 It doesn’t matter if you live in the U.S. or not—we use recognized shipping companies to deliver your documents anywhere in the world.

 If you are manually sending your certificates to the Secretary of State Index Department, you will need to submit the following documents:

-• A self-addressed, stamped return envelope – if using prepaid Express Mail, Priority Mail, Federal Express, UPS, or Airborne Express, you must include a prepaid bill receipt and pre-printed shipping label from that carrier
+• A self-addressed, stamped return envelope to return your Illinois vital records – if using prepaid Express Mail, Priority Mail, Federal Express, UPS, or Airborne Express, you must include a prepaid bill receipt and pre-printed shipping label from that carrier.

 If you are submitting your request via mail (express or standard), you must send it to the Chicago Index Department at the following address: